Bestra/ember-oracle/README.md

 ##Development
 ember-oracle is written in typescript.
-If you check out the git repo you can run `npm run dev-setup` to install typescript and make a build.
+If you check out the git repo you can run `npm install` locally to install typescript and make a build.
 Please forgive the messiness of the initial development!
 I'd never done anything like this previously.